Core Training for an Over Cracked Back!

 However, in regards to your question about our Core Stability Program,.. yes!!!
 The program is a great adjunct to any core training, and especially if you have a tendency to crack your back.
 (It’s great that you are avoiding this more now!)
 When we have had a history of repeatedly cracking our back (yes, I was guilty of this for many years to..) often the ligaments in our low back can get stretched out.
 This means that these joints can become very unstable, especially if you always crack your back in just one place.

-This video that I created should help explain this is a bit more detail...
+These videos that I created should help explain this in a bit more detail...

 While avoiding cracking your back is a good start, it is also essential to start a tailored training program to really strengthen the deepest lower back muscles.
 This will help avoid the need to crack your back at all!
 (Believe me, I used to want to crack my back all the time!).